jeffknupp/blog/content/2012-02-07-using-git-with-django.md

 Once we've committed to git, the first thing to do is clone our repository to create a development environment in a new area on our machine reserved for development.
 If you're cloning on the same machine, you'll use `git clone <path/to/original/git/repo>`.
-Github or Bitbucket users will use `git clone <remote repository>`, where "<remote repository>" is what the service shows is the URL for your repo.
+GitHub or Bitbucket users will use `git clone <remote repository>`, where "<remote repository>" is what the service shows is the URL for your repo.
 Regardless, clone your repo to create a dev environment that exactly mirrors your